Considering a trip to the Strasbourg Christmas Market? I’ve got alllll the details to help you plan your trip!

 Since we had been collecting mugs from the different markets in Germany, Switzerland, and Luxembourg, we really wanted to continue the collection in France, so I will be making note of where we found mugs in Strasbourg.

-A Brief(ish) Breakdown of the 15 Strasbourg Markets:
+A Full Breakdown of the 12 Strasbourg Christmas Markets

 Market 1: Christkindelsmarik at Hotel de Ville

 It’s hard to go wrong starting your tour with “#1”, and we felt it deserved this moniker in many ways.
-It had the largest variety of goods of any of the Strasbourg Christmas market and was the largest (or very close to it) in size.
+It had the largest variety of goods of of any of the markets in Strasbourg and was the largest (or very close to it) in size.
 It even had its own name and sign at the front – the other markets were not that official!

-The market is long and narrow, with lighted trees stretching along the Place Broglie and culminating in the shadow of Hotel de Ville (city hall).
+The market is long and narrow, with lighted trees stretching along Place Broglie and culminating in the shadow of Hotel de Ville (city hall).
 In fact, the city hall provides an important backdrop for the market and regularly there was a projection show telling Christmas stories on the face of the building.
 It alternated between being in French, German, and English.
-This market was definitely more kid friendly.

 There wasn’t a particularly united theme for the stalls’ decorations, though many were still very cute, but the wares were impressively diverse.